 What Are the Types of Mergers?

 The types of mergers have several differences between them.
 Their distinguishing characteristics include the following:

-- Conglomerate mergers are when two business without a common economic consideration merge.
+Conglomerate mergers are when two businesses without a common economic consideration merge.

 This is a takeover of another company by another company, called the acquiring company.
 The two types of acquisitions are the following:

-- Friendly takeover – With approval of its board of directors, two companies discuss acquisition.
+Friendly takeover – With the approval of its board of directors, two companies discuss the acquisition.

 There is always the potential for clashes between the two businesses.
 Corporate cultures may not be compatible.
 Monopolistic behavior may ensue, or an overestimation of the two synergies may happen.